Ireland was born in 1954, son of viola player

 the two Brahms Sonatas for Viola and Piano alongside Schubert's Arpeggione Sonata, also with Tim Horton on Nimbus.

-Robin plays on an Amati viola made in the early 1600s.
-He lives at Cradley Heath, near Birmingham.
+Robin plays on an Amati viola made in the early 1600s and a modern Chris Tayler viola.
+He lives near Birmingham.

 details of Robin's teaching and other information see www.robinireland.co.uk